Tom Taylor (sculptor)

 Taylor taught modernism but encouraged his students to explore other movements.

-A number of his students went on to become notable artists.
+Some of his students went on to become notable artists.

-As a sculptor, his productive early and sparse late periods were figurative and modernist.
+As a sculptor, Taylor's prolific early and sparse late periods were figurative and modernist.

-For a decade in between, Taylor produced abstract fusions of sculpture and architecture.
+In between, he spent a decade producing abstract fusions of sculpture and architecture.

-He also designed houses, theatre sets, and he was an organiser in the Christchurch arts community.
+Taylor also designed houses and theatre sets, and he organised in the Christchurch arts community.

-Taylor's contribution to sculpture is generally regarded to be the artists he trained rather than the works he produced.
+Taylor's contribution to sculpture is generally regarded to be the artists he taught rather than the works he produced.

 Early life and education

-Taylor was born on 7 May 1925 in Christchurch.
+Taylor was born in Christchurch on 7 May 1925.